shaggyz/laravel-es-base-locale/README.md

 - src/en: The original locale file translated / Locales originales

-- tests/LocaleTest.php: Simple unit test that helps when laravel upgrades adds new keys (Testing rules :D).
+- tests/LocaleTest.php: Simple unit test that helps to add new keys when laravel is upgraded (Testing rules :D).